 • See the rest of the points below -- especially about working simultaneously on a master document and one or more subdocuments.

-You can use any regular WordPerfect document as a starting point for the master document, but it probably is best to start with a new blank document and then set up any introductory material.
+You could use any regular WordPerfect document as a starting point for the master document, but it probably is best to start with a new blank document and then set up any introductory material in that master document.

 ☼ Get a little practice

 Although it's not "rocket science" there's a little bit of "beyond-newbie-user" information to learn here.